phnthnhnm/odin-calculator/README.md

 # Odin Calculator

-A basic calculator with simple arithmetic operations.
+A basic calculator with simple arithmetic operations and keyboard support.